jrandj/redhat/README.md

     * Using nmcli with the device option lists the available network devices in the system.

-    * To view the current device status and details:
+    * To view the current network device status and details:
         ```shell
         nmcli device status
         nmcli device show